 Take a virtual tour of the Primary/Secondary treatment technologies below.

 Everything that goes down the drain enters our facility at the Headworks.
 During the conveyance process, grinders located at our pump stations act like blenders and chop up any solid items in the water.
 When raw sewage arrives at the Regional Treatment Plant, it is primarily water, but the large items such as rags, sticks, and toys, now ground up into smaller pieces, are removed from the water using a screen.
-Mechanical "rakes" keep the screens clear by removing the debris from the screen and depositing into bins that are empty at the landfill.
+Mechanical "rakes" keep the screens clear by removing the debris from the screen and depositing into bins that are emptied at the landfill.

 Next, water enters the Primary Clarifiers where mechanical arms in these large, covered tanks slow the flow of water.
 Gravity then takes over and solids settle to the bottom (sludge) while fats, oils, and grease (FOG) float to the top.
 Both are skimmed and removed leaving cleaner water in the middle that flows to the next step.
 The removed solids are decomposed naturally in anaerobic digesters to produce biosolids and methane gas.
 Learn more about these processes on our Resource Recovery pages.

 Water is pumped to the top of these 30-foot hexagonal units, each of which is filled with a plastic material home to helpful bacteria.
 Rotating, mechanical arms then spray the water on the plastic media.
-As it trickles through down, the bacteria cleans the water as they feed on the organic matter in the water.
+As it trickles down, the bacteria clean the water as they feed on the organic matter in the water.

 These open-air basins contain millions and millions of microbes which decompose the remaining "food" or organic matter in the water.
 To maximize biological efficiency, air is bubbled into the basins to increase the dissolved oxygen content in the water, energizing the microbes.
 Once full and happy, the microbes and the cleaner water flow to the next step.